Terry George: Life and career

 In 1981 he, his wife, Rita (née Margaret Higgins), and their infant daughter, Oorlagh, moved to New York City.
 George's wife and daughter later became United States citizens but he faced deportation proceedings.
 He was finally allowed to remain in the US following a lobbying campaign by Irish-American supporters, and was granted an "O" visa.
 He and his wife also have a United States-born son, Seamus.
 His wife Rita died on February 24, 2022.

 In 1985, George made his debut as playwright of The Tunnel, a stage drama based on a real-life 1976 prison escape attempt from Long Kesh.
-In 1986, he researched the non-fiction book The Pizza Connection, with the late veteran American journalist Shana Alexander.
+In 1986, he researched the non-fiction book The Pizza Connection, on a mafia trial, with the late veteran American journalist Shana Alexander.

 In 1993, he made his debut as screenwriter and assistant director with In the Name of the Father, starring Daniel Day-Lewis, and directed and co-written by Jim Sheridan.
 The film was nominated for seven Academy Awards including best adapted screenplay for George and Sheridan.
 He wrote the screenplay for and directed the film Some Mother's Son, starring Helen Mirren and Fionnula Flanagan, for which he was named Young European Director of the Year, in 1996.
 From 2000 to 2004, he served as executive producer and co-creator of the CBS television series The District, which starred Craig T. Nelson, David O'Hara and Lynne Thigpen.
 He and Billy Ray received screenplay credits for the World War II drama Hart's War in 2002.
 He earned his second Academy Award nomination in 2004 for directing, producing and co-writing Hotel Rwanda, which starred Don Cheadle and Sophie Okonedo.
 The film received three Academy award nominations, including best original screenplay.
 Hotel Rwanda was honored with the Cinema for Peace Award for the Most Valuable Film of the Year at the Cinema for Peace Gala in Berlin.